akeneo/pim-docs/cookbook/import_export/clean-csv-file-during-product-import.rst

 .. note::

     The code inside this cookbook entry is available in the src directory, you can clone pim-docs (https://github.com/akeneo/pim-docs) and use a symlink to make the Acme bundle available in the `src/`.
+    The same cookbook could be applied for XLSX Product Import

 Create the Connector
 --------------------